sandialabs/OWENS.jl/docs/src/setup.md

 You can also use the gui buttons.

+## VSCode Julia Debugger
-**For debugging**, it is a lot like matlab, but you are working with a compiled code, so in the debugger portion of the vscode gui, you need to check which code is compiled and which is interpereted, and turn off the compilation for the packages you are trying to debug.
+It is a lot like matlab, but you are working with a compiled code, so in the debugger portion of the vscode gui, you need to check which code is compiled and which is interpereted, and turn off the compilation for the packages you are trying to debug.
 The debugger will not step through compiled code.
 Also, some lines of code have many instructions, particularly function calls with conversions on the inputs, etc, so if you are trying to use the step in gui button, you may need to click it multiple times.

 If you are working on a module and want it to reload with your most recent local changes without committing to master, pushing, and telling julia to update the package which is pointing to the git repo:

-# Install custom repositories you want to develop
+## Install custom repositories you want to develop

 start Julia from the cloned directory and use the command: